“Where Knowledge and Health Connect”

 Adult services delivers programs in a group setting aimed at changing behavior by educating individuals about risky behaviors and empowering them to choose alternative safer behaviors.
 Workshops are very interactive with role plays and skill building activities.
 Programs include group and individual sessions.

-- Parenting Journey is a free educational program for parents/caregivers who wish to improve their ability to nurture.
+o Parenting Journey is a free educational program for parents/caregivers who wish to improve their ability to nurture.
 The program is ACS approved for those with an ACS mandate.
 Topics include nurturing, goal setting, decision making and communication.
-Contact: 347-505-5208

-- Making The Connection (MTC) is a 7-session curriculum based intervention for ages 18 and up that teaches techniques and skills to enhance the quality of healthy relationships, communication and shared commitment to safer behaviors.
-Contact: 347-505-5142
+o Making The Connection (MTC) is a 7-session curriculum based intervention for ages 18 and up that teaches techniques and skills to enhance the quality of healthy relationships, communication and shared commitment to safer behaviors.

-- Healthy Relationships is a small-group based intervention designed to reduce HIV risk behaviors among men and women living with HIV/AIDS.
+o Healthy Relationships is a small-group based intervention designed to reduce HIV risk behaviors among men and women living with HIV/AIDS.
 Healthy Relationships is a five-session intervention (2 hours each session), it is based on Social Cognitive Theory and focuses on developing skills and building self-efficacy and positive expectations about new behaviors through modeling behaviors and practicing new skills.
-Contact: 347-505-5192
+Contact: 347-505-5152

-Our Gay, Bisexual, Transgender/MSM services deliver community outreach, group and individual interventions, counseling, and health education programs in various settings aimed at changing behavior and building positive social connectedness.
+Our LGBTQ health services deliver community outreach, group and individual interventions, counseling, and health education programs in various settings aimed at changing behavior and building positive social connectedness.
 Brooklyn Men (K)onnect (BMK) is designed to educate and improve the health and well-being of young gay and bisexual men of color and other high-risk men who have sex with men(MSM) in Brooklyn’s diverse communities and beyond.
 Services include:

-- HIV testing & STI screenings & Counseling for Men (Hepatitis B, Hepatitis C, Syphilis, Chlamydia, and Gonorrhea ONLY)
+- HIV testing & STI screenings & Counseling for cis-gender men and trans community (Hepatitis B, Hepatitis C, Syphilis, Chlamydia, and Gonorrhea)

 - Mental Health Services